xAlice2/alice-in-wonderland/README.md

 ## Roadmap
+- [ ] Major Features:
     - [x] Refactor code to reroute gameloop to start button
     - [x] Refactor shoot to mouse click
     - [x] Attach pause function to space bar
-- [x] Major Feature: Reset button that clears screen & start button that actually restarts the game from fresh
+    - [x] Reset button that clears screen & start button that actually restarts the game from fresh
-- [x] ReadMe
+    - [ ] Major feature: Lane Dividers (game mechanic)
+- [ ] Minor Features:
     - [ ] Responsive design
     - [ ] Score banner to display the score (the code is already there, just needs an UI to display it)
     - [ ] Music Fade-in/out
     - [ ] Non-obnoxious bullet sounds
     - [ ] Pause image in middle of screen
+- [ ] Bugfixes:
-- [ ] Major feature: Lane Dividers (game mechanic)
+    - [ ] broken top wall
+    - [ ] OK button on splash screen is off-screen for those browsing in lower resolution
+- [x] ReadMe

 ## The Code